dipree/github-markdown/README.md

 ```

 ## Special Rendering
-There is some special Markdown rendering on GitHub.
+There is some special Markdown rendering in GitHub.

 ### URLs
 Referencing some specific url formats renders special.